zencart/documentation/content/user/products/special_products.md

 ---
 title: Special Products
-description: Zen Cart Special Products
+description: Reducing the price on a single product
 category: categories
 weight: 10
 ---